Dry Ice Sift and How to Make It

 Many sifters will grade based on time.
 They will agitate gently for 1 minute and consider that their top-grade sift.
 Followed by another 2 minutes in a separate pile, that will be their mid-grade sift.
-Finally, a more vigorous 2 minute agitation to finish off with a low-grade sift or kief like product.
+Finally, a more vigorous 2-minute agitation to finish off with a low-grade sift or kief like a product.

 Notice: Water is not used in the dry ice sift extraction process.